Release Notes vs Changelog: Understanding the Key Differences and When to Use Each

 Release notes bridge the gap between your product and its users:

 Effective release notes focus on the “why” behind changes, not just the “what,” making them a powerful tool for user retention and satisfaction.
 In customer-centric industries like e-commerce or mobile apps, well-crafted release notes can reduce churn by demonstrating ongoing value and responsiveness to feedback.
-For global products, translating release notes into multiple languages can further boost accessibility and engagement.
+Utilizing in app messaging tools can further boost accessibility and engagement by meeting users exactly where they are.

 Great release notes include: